srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

   `xterm`, which is X11-only) - the compositor/socket/render-pipeline
   side is confirmed, but no real Wayland app has been shown on-screen yet.
-- **XWayland**: `xterm` launched with `DISPLAY` pointed at the udev backend's spawned XWayland connected successfully and stayed alive (`CreateNotify`/`MapRequest` both reached `XwmHandler`, logged and handled with no crash), but never rendered - this is the glamor/`-shm` blocker documented above, root-caused via `WAYLAND_DEBUG=1` protocol tracing on the XWayland process rather than guessed at.
+- **XWayland**: `xterm` launched with `DISPLAY` pointed at the udev backend's spawned XWayland renders as a correctly-sized, decorated (background-only in this VM - no font installed) window, and receives real keyboard input end-to-end: a synthetic QEMU-level keypress sequence (`ls` + Enter) executed inside the shell and produced a new prompt line, screendump-confirmed.
+Getting there took four rounds of root-causing via `WAYLAND_DEBUG=1` protocol tracing and fixing real bugs - see the Wayland backend section above for the full account.

 ## Not implemented anywhere yet

-- XWayland actually rendering a window (blocked on the glamor/`-shm` issue above; the spawn/protocol/window-tracking plumbing is real).
 - Animations (`general.animations`/`animation_duration` config keys exist
   and are read into defaults, but nothing consumes them yet).
 - A native GUI settings app (the legacy project's `GUI_SETTINGS.md` was